Executive Presentations: Don’t Forget to Ask For What You Need

 9 Mistakes To Avoid in Your Executive Presentations

 1. Undermining Your Credibility

 The execs will only buy your message if they believe you know what you’re doing.
-It’s vital to show up confident and strong,
+When it comes to great executive presentations, you want to show up confident and strong.

 Exhaustion and too much caffeine prevented her from responding calmly and redirecting the conversation.

-Other credibility-busters include weak words such as: “I guess” “This is above my pay grade” “You all are a lot smarter than me.”
+Other credibility-busters include weak words such as: “I guess” “This is above my pay grade,” and “You all are a lot smarter than me.”

 Remember, you are the expert.
-Show up strong.
+Share what you know with confidence.

 2. Lack of Confidence in Your Own Argument

 Do your homework so you can answer the tough questions well.
 Be confident enough to challenge faulty thinking in a professional and respectful manner.
 State your argument with clarity and confidence.

 3. Lack of Humility